 By using dedicated phone numbers, you can triage text requests, prioritize responses, and keep your messages organized by type.

 With all the flexibility that texting provides, it’s no wonder it’s quickly beating out other channels as consumers’ preferred mode of communicating.
 Meet your customers where they’re at by launching your SMS customer service program today.

 With a business phone provider like OpenPhone, you can receive calls and texts to multiple business numbers directly from your desktop.
-You can also integrate with your preferred CRM, send free unlimited texts to the United States and Canada, and collaborate with teammates on texts.
+You can also integrate with your preferred CRM, send free texts to the United States and Canada, and collaborate with teammates on texts.
 Start your free trial of OpenPhone today.